 · Scan your computer often

-As the case of the More_eggs malware shows, malware entities can disable your antivirus protections.
+As exemplified by the More_eggs malware case, malware entities have the ability to disable your antivirus protections.
 The only way to know that they are down is to constantly check them.

 · Clear your computer of important data